 Flux=133*Size2.00

-.
-This resulted in a UVP predicted flux profile that broadly fit the expected trap observed flux profiles, excluding the four traps that were held out from the analysis due to low abundance.
+Applying this fit to the UVP data resulted in a UVP predicted flux profile that broadly fit the expected trap observed flux profiles.
+This fit excludes the four traps that were held out from the analysis due to low abundance.

-Particle flux profiles varied notably between casts between the base the photic zone and 100 and 500m m (Figure 4a-b).
-Between 250 m and 500 m particle flux appeared to increase on some but not all casts, while attenuating slowly on others (Figure 4c).
+Particle flux profiles varied notably between casts between the base the photic zone and 100 and 500 m (Figure 4A-B).
+Between 250 m and 500 m particle flux appeared to increase on some, but not all, casts, while attenuating slowly on the other casts (Figure 4c).
 Below 500m, there were not enough casts to measure variability between casts.

 General additive models that examined the rate of change of flux between 250 and 500m found that, after removing the effect of depth, there was a statistically significant relationship between day of the week and the fifth-root transformed, rate of change of flux (p = 0.002), as well as between hour of the day and flux (p = 0.040) (Figure S6).
 There were increases in flux over this region towards the beginning and end of the sampling period, and lowest near day 10.
 There was also increases in flux in the daytime relative to night-time.
-By comparing three general additive models, one that considered only depth, one that considered depth and day of the week, and on that considered depth, day of week, and time of day, we found that while depth accounted for 37% of the variance, adding day of the week accounted for an additional 18% of the variance, and hour of the day accounted for 8.7% of the remaining variance in transformed rate of change of flux.
+By comparing three general additive models, one that considered only depth, one that considered depth and day of the week, and on that considered depth, day of week, and time of day, we found that depth accounted for 37% of the variance, adding day of the week accounted for an additional 18% of the variance, and hour of the day accounted for 8.7% of the remaining variance in transformed rate of change of flux.
 If the fifth root transformation was not applied to the rate of change of flux, the hourly pattern was not evident.
 Increases in flux in this region were clearly not limited to the daytime, as one midnight cast showed increases here as well (Figure 4C).

 ETNP particle dynamics differ from those seen at an oxic site